Cell-Free XL-MIMO Meets Multi-Agent Reinforcement Learning: Architectures, Challenges, and Future Directions: Introduction

 Motivated by the aforementioned works, we investigate the cell-free XL-MIMO systems with MARL techniques.
 The main contributions are summarized as follows:

-\begin{itemize} \item[$\bullet$] We introduce new characteristics from the near-field communication, basic system scheme, and application scenarios of cell-free XL-MIMO systems.
-More important, we comprehensively introduce the crucial challenges of power consumption and computational complexity. \end{itemize}
+\begin{itemize} \item[$\bullet$] We introduce new NFC characteristics, basic system scheme, and application scenarios of cell-free XL-MIMO systems.
+More important, we comprehensively introduce the crucial challenges of power consumption, computational complexity, and user mobility. \end{itemize}

 \begin{itemize} \item[$\bullet$] We investigate three technical frameworks, e.g., fully decentralized, fully centralized, and centralized training and decentralized execution (CTDE), algorithm categories, and applications of MARL methods in existing literature, as shown in Fig. 2. \end{itemize}